![[Simplifing AI agents with powerful models and ontologies#^agents-inherit-confusion]]

 - Named owners - the people walking out with a concrete to-do for each domain, connected upward to the leadership level that can resource it

-You know your stack, your budget, your constraints, and your political reality.
-A tool recommendation from the outside is a guess.
-A tool decision made against a clear requirements sheet and a named methodology is a consequence.
+Tool adoption is the next step and is not part of this engagement.
+Tool selection requires knowledge of the organisation's stack, budget, constraints, and political reality - context this engagement does not develop.
+A tool recommendation from outside is a guess; a tool decision made against a requirements sheet and a methodology decision is a consequence of those inputs.